 This isn’t a new trend; Laravel has consistently strived to keep its applications updated with the latest features and enhancements.
 This approach has been followed in previous version releases as well, where older versions are phased out to make room for more advanced and efficient technologies, ensuring that Laravel applications remain at the forefront of web development.
 Laravel’s commitment to using up-to-date PHP versions is a testament to its commitment to performance, security, and innovation.

-How to upgrade your Laravel application to the latest version.
+How to upgrade your Laravel application to the latest version

+Upgrading a Laravel application can be approached in two main ways: manually or through automation tools like Laravel Shift.
+The manual approach involves identifying and resolving compatibility issues, adjusting deprecated code, and carefully updating dependencies step by step.
 On the other hand, an automated approach, such as using Laravel Shift, significantly streamlines the upgrade process.
 Shift automates the detection and correction of deprecated or incompatible code, making it faster and less error-prone.
 It also keeps up with best practices and Laravel’s evolving standards, ensuring a smoother transition to the latest version.
-While manual upgrades may be necessary for highly customised applications, automated tools like Laravel Shift are invaluable for quickly and efficiently keeping applications up-to-date, minimising development effort and reducing the risk of issues in the upgraded codebase.

 How to update the Laravel application using Laravel Shift?